sybila/biodivine-sketchbook/README.md

 For format checking/fixing for the TypeScript part of the project, you can run `npx eslint "src/**/*.{js,jsx,ts,tsx}" --config .eslintrc.yml --fix`.
 You can use `cargo fmt` and `cargo clippy` for the Rust side.

 To run the full Rust test suite, use `cargo test`.
+The test suite contains both simple unit tests, as well as complex integration and inference tests.
+For instance, some tests regarding the inference computation pipeline are present in the module `src-tauri/src/inference/_test_inference`.
+Another important part of the tests for event processing are present in the module `src-tauri/src/sketchbook/_test_events`.
+Unit tests are present in all relevant modules, as is standard in Rust.

 To run the TypeScript tests, run `npx vitest --run` or `npm test`.

 To automatically generate Rust documentation, execute `cargo doc --no-deps --document-private-items`.